 What is a urine protein:creatinine ratio?

-The urine protein:creatinine ratio is a simple test that measures how much protein is being lost through the kidneys.
-It is used to determine whether a pet may have serious kidney disease (see article Protein in Urine).
+The urine protein:creatinine (UPC) ratio is a simple test that measures how much protein is being lost through the kidneys.
+It is used to determine whether a pet may have serious kidney disease (see handout "Urine Protein").
 The test involves measuring the amount of protein and creatinine in the same urine sample, and expressing the difference between the two values as a ratio.

 What is creatinine and why is it used in this test?